Autism and Missing Children Statistics

 Our Child Safety Kit can be applied in minutes and contains a specially-treated scent storage jar, sterile scent pad, ID label, tamper-proof seal, and Child ID kit with fingerprint/DNA collection materials.

-Scent Preservation Kit® is a great addition to your proactive family protection plan.
+A Scent Preservation Kit® is a great addition to your proactive family protection plan.
 Especially for those in the Sandwich Generation where nearly half (47%) of adults in their 40s and 50s have a parent age 65 or older and are raising a young child.
 As Autism and Alzheimer’s diagnoses increase, the need for an affordable extra layer of protection becomes even more valuable.
 While GPS tracking devices are also utilized for location, they are very expensive, (often hundreds of dollars), and can be taken off, lost, broken, or simply out of range.
 A person can’t lose their scent.
 It’s like a fingerprint for scent discriminate K9’s.

 Start the Child Safety Conversation Early